marcc-hpc/esc/docs/_notebooks/databases/databases.md

 database is composed of many such tables along with unique ID numbers for each row.
 These IDs allow for relations *between* tables known as a `JOIN` clause.

-### An introduction to `sqlite`
+### An introduction to sqlite

 In the following exercise we will build a simple database.
-Our data comes from a file called `beers_data_simple.txt` (courtesy of [Jan Aerts]([this exercise](http://vda-lab.github.io/2016/04/mongodb-exercises))).
+Our data comes from a file called `beers.txt` (courtesy of [Jan Aerts]([this exercise](http://vda- lab.github.io/2016/04/mongodb-exercises))).
 Most of the following exercise will be completed entirely in BASH and recapped in the steps below.
 Note that a `$` indicates the BASH prompt, however most of this exercise occurs inside the `sqlite3` program, which has its own prompt.

 #### Source data

-The text in `beers_data_simple.txt` includes the beer name, ABV, and brewery, in the following format:
+The text in `beers.txt` includes the beer name, ABV, and brewery, in the following format:

 ```
-$ head beers_data_simple.txt
+$ head beers.txt
 3 Schténg|Brasserie Grain d'Orge|6.0
 400|'t Hofbrouwerijke voor Brouwerij Montaigu|5.6
 IV Saison|Brasserie de Jandrain-Jandrenouille|6.5